A picture speaks a thousand words.

-Images on your blog play a major role, and I have discussed them earlier here.
-For quick recap:
+Images on your blog play a major role, and I have discussed this concept earlier.

 - Images make your post look more visually appealing.